|Last Quarterly Update:||2/6/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Because of the nature of the deep sea shipping business, activity in the industry is spread throughout the world.
-China is the largest containership trading partner of the US, representing about half of all US container imports and 20 percent of container exports.
-Six of the ten most active ports in the world are in China (Shanghai, Hong Kong, Shenzhen, Guangzhou, Ningbo, Qingdao).
-Others top ports can be found in Singapore, South Korea (Busan), United Arab Emirates (Dubai), and the Netherlands (Rotterdam).
+China is the largest containership trading partner of the US, representing about half of all US container imports and 20% of container exports.
+Seven of the 10 most active ports in the world are in China, led by Shanghai.
+Other top ports can be found in Singapore, South Korea (Busan), United Arab Emirates (Dubai), and the Netherlands (Rotterdam).

 Demand is driven by global imports and exports.
 The profitability of individual companies depends on efficient operations and a good safety record.
 Large companies have advantages in fleet size and port access.
 Small companies can compete effectively by chartering services out of smaller ports and transporting unusual cargo.
-The industry is capital-intensive: average annual revenue per worker is about ...
+The US industry is highly concentrated: the 50 largest companies account for more than 90% of ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options